-Ryman is the successor to Gaylord Entertainment Company ("Gaylord"), formerly a Delaware corporation originally incorporated in 1956.
+Ryman is the successor to Gaylord Entertainment Company ("Gaylord"), a Delaware corporation originally incorporated in 1956.
 As part of the plan to restructure our business operations to facilitate our qualification as a real estate investment trust ("REIT") for federal income tax purposes, Gaylord merged with and into its wholly-owned subsidiary, Ryman, on October 1, 2012, with Ryman as the surviving corporation and Ryman succeeded to and began conducting, either directly or indirectly, all of the business conducted by Gaylord immediately prior to the merger.
-Ryman is a Delaware corporation that began operating as a self-adwised and self-administered REIT for federal income tax purposes on January 1, 2013.
+Ryman is a Delaware corporation that began operating as a self-advised and self-administered REIT for federal income tax purposes on January 1, 2013.
 We specialize in group-oriented, destination hotel assets in urban and resort markets.
-As a REIT, we generally will not be subject to federal corporate income taxes on that portion of our capital gain or ordinary income from our REIT operations, or taxation once at the corporate level and again at the stockholder level, that generally results from investment in a regular C corporation.
+As a REIT, we generally will not be subject to federal corporate income taxes on that portion of our capital gain or ordinary income from our REIT operations that is distributed to our stockholders.
+This treatment substantially eliminates the federal "double taxation" on earnings from our REIT operations, or taxation once at the corporate level and again at the stockholder level, that generally results from investment in a regular C corporation.
 Our non-REIT operations, which consist of the activities of our taxable REIT subsidiaries ("TRSs") that lease or sublease our hotels from our qualified REIT subsidiaries, as well as businesses within our Entertainment segment, will continue to be subject, as applicable, to federal and state corporate income taxes.

-Our owned assets include a network of four upscale, meetings-focused resorts totaling 7,795 rooms that are managed by lodging operator Marriott International, Inc. ("Marriott") under the Gaylord Hotels brand.
+Our owned assets include a network of four upscale, meetings-focused resorts totaling 7,811 rooms that are managed by lodging operator Marriott International, Inc. ("Marriott") under the Gaylord Hotels brand.
 These four resorts, which we refer to as our Gaylord Hotels properties, consist of the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee ("Gaylord Opryland"), the Gaylord Palms Resort & Convention Center near Orlando, Florida ("Gaylord Palms"), the Gaylord Texan Resort & Convention